RangarajanR2/delay-queue/README.md

 # delay-queue
-Scalable implementation for delayed messages
+Scalable implementation for delayed messages based on redis